UpToDate

-UpToDate, Inc. is a company in the Wolters Kluwer Health division of Wolters Kluwer, the main product of which is the eponymous UpToDate, a software system that is a point-of-care medical resource.
+UpToDate, Inc. is a company in the Health division of Wolters Kluwer.
+Its main product is the eponymous UpToDate, a software system that is a point-of-care medical resource.

-The UpToDate system is an evidence-based clinical resource.
-It includes a collection of medical and patient information, access to Lexicomp drug monographs and drug-to-drug interactions, and a number of medical calculators.
-UpToDate is written by over 7,100 physician authors, editors, and peer reviewers.
-It is available both via the Internet and offline on personal computers or mobile devices.
-It requires a subscription for full access.
+The system is an evidence-based clinical database that includes medical and patient information, Lexidrug drug monographs, drug-to-drug interaction tools, and medical calculators.
+UpToDate is written by over 7,600 physician authors, editors, and peer reviewers.
+It is accessible online and offline via personal computers or mobile devices, and requires a subscription.

-The company was launched in 1992 by Burton Rose along with Joseph Rush out of Rose's home.
-They started with nephrology and have since added over twenty other specialties, with more in development.
+The company was founded in 1992 by Burton Rose and Joseph Rush.
+The service initially covered nephrology and has since added more than 20 other medical specialties.

-Controversies

-UpToDate's articles are anonymously peer-reviewed and it mandates the disclosure of conflicts of interest by the authors of its articles.
-In 2014, an article was published in the Journal of Medical Ethics which scrutinised six articles on UpToDate and DynaMed focusing on conditions where the best means of management is contested, or which are treated mostly by branded drugs.
-The authors found that all six articles examined from UpToDate contained numerous potential conflicts of interest, with contributors having worked as consultants for or received research grants or speaking fees from manufacturers of drugs mentioned in the relevant UpToDate entry.
+UpToDate's articles undergo anonymous peer review, and the platform requires content authors to disclose conflicts of interest.
+A 2014 study published in the Journal of Medical Ethics evaluated six entries from UpToDate and DynaMed, focusing on medical conditions with contested management strategies, or those primarily treated with brand-name drugs.
+The authors found that all six examined UpToDate topics involved contributors with financial ties to the manufacturers of drugs mentioned in those entries, such as consulting roles, research grants, or speaking fees.
+None of the DynaMed entries evaluated contained contributors with a conflict of interest.

 Access

-Full access to the service requires a subscription, which costs US$559 a year as of 2021 for a physician in the United States (lower cost for longer term subscription).
-Through the Norwegian Electronic Health Library, people in Norway have free access to BMJ Best Practice, UpToDate (through registered employers or educational institutions) and drug database Micromedex.
+Full access to the service requires a subscription, which costs US$579 a year as of 2026 for a physician in the United States (lower cost for longer term subscription).
+Through the Norwegian Electronic Health Library, people in Norway have free access to BMJ Best Practice, UpToDate (through registered employers or educational institutions), and drug database Micromedex.
 UpToDate was made available for free in New Zealand after the 2011 Christchurch earthquake, in Haiti after the 2010 earthquake and in Nepal after the April 2015 earthquake.
 The Global Health Delivery Project at Harvard University administers access to UpToDate for those who offer medical care to poor or underserved populations outside the United States.

 Better Evidence by Ariadne labs provides health professionals from less developed countries full access for free.
+One study found that UpToDate was used by 1017 US hospitals between 2004 and 2006.